rahulgopinath/rahulgopinath.github.io/_posts/2019-12-03-python-mci.markdown

 ---
 published: true
-title: Python Meta Circular Interpteter
+title: Python Meta Circular Interpreter
 layout: post
 comments: true
 tags: mci
 ---

+I had previously [discussed](/post/2011/07/20/language7/) how one can implement a programming language using big step semantics.
+In this post, I want to so something similar.
+Here, we implement a meta-circular interpreter over Python.

-A meta-circular interpreter is an interpteter for a language that is written in that language itself.
+A meta-circular interpreter is an interpreter for a language that is written in that language itself.
 The MCI can implement a subset or superset of the host language.

-### Uses of a Meta Circular Interpreter
+## Uses of a Meta Circular Interpreter

-Why should one want to write a meta-circular interpteter?
-Writing such an interpteter gives you a large amount of control over how the code is executed.
+Why should one want to write a meta-circular interpreter?
+Writing such an interpreter gives you a large amount of control over how the code is executed.
 Further, it also gives you a way to track the execution as it proceeds.
-Using a meta-circular interpteter, one can:
+Using a meta-circular interpreter, one can:

-* Write a concolic interpteter that tracks the concrete execution
+* Write a concolic interpreter that tracks the concrete execution
 * Extract coverage
 * Extract the control flow graph, and execution path through the graph
 * Extract the call graph of execution
-* Write a symbolc execution engine
+* Write a symbolic execution engine
 * Write a taint tracker that will not be confused by indirect control flow
 * Extend the host language with new features
 * Reduce the capabilities exposed by the host language (e.g. no system calls).

 I will be showing how to do these things in the upcoming posts.

+## The Implementation

+First, we import everything we need.

 ```python
 import string